tmaiaroto/li3_angular_goodies/README.md

 to sort, search, and paginate.
 This will allow you to render the widget right on the page with one line in your Lithium view template.

+Before you can use it, you will need an action that will return a JSON response.
+That shouldn't be any real challenge in Lithium, but you'll want to just quickly double check that you are returning all of the fields that the directive is looking for.
+See the ```document-table-services.js``` file for how that should be formatted.
+You'll need page numbers, limits, search queries, etc.

 You're going to need Angular UI and you'll also want to include a few scripts from li3_angular_goodies of course.
 So your view template may look like this: